W1ndwaker/WindChat/README.md

 About
 =====
-WindChat is a plugin for the Spout platform, developed by SpoutDev that provides new features to Spout's chat framework.
+WindChat is a plugin for the Spout platform that provides new features to Spout's chat framework.
 Further details can been seen [here][Home].
 Copyright (c) 2012 Walker Crouse <http://windwaker.net/>